FairCMS: Cloud Media Sharing with Fair Copyright Protection: Problem Statement

-\item \textbf{Judge}.
-The judge is a trusted entity who is responsible for arbitration in the case of illegal redistribution, as in existing traitor tracing systems \cite{bianchi2014ttp, memon2001buyer, lei2004efficient, rial2010provably, bianchi2013secure,zhang2018you}.
-After receiving the owner's claim for arbitration, the judge makes a fair judgment based on the evidence provided by the owner.
-Once the judge detects a copyright infringement, the unfaithful user will be prosecuted in accordance with the law. \end{itemize}
+\item \textbf{Judge}. {The judge is a trusted entity who is only responsible for arbitration in the case of illegal redistribution, as in existing traitor tracing systems \cite{bianchi2014ttp, memon2001buyer, lei2004efficient, rial2010provably, bianchi2013secure,zhang2018you}.
+After receiving the owner's request for arbitration, the judge makes a fair judgment based on the evidence provided by the owner.
+Although only the encrypted version of the user's watermark is disclosed, the encrypted watermark can be converted into a ciphertext that can be decrypted by the judge based on PRE (for details, please see Figs. \ref{fig:3} and \ref{fig:4}), thus enabling traitor tracing.} Once the judge detects a copyright infringement, the unfaithful user will be prosecuted in accordance with the law. \end{itemize}

-{As mentioned above, threats mainly come from three entities: the cloud, users, and the owner.
-Finally, as in \cite{frattolillo2019multiparty, rial2010provably}, we assume that there may exist collusion among individual users and collusion between the owner and the cloud, while there is no collusion between users and the cloud.}